How to Build a RESTful API with Node.js, Express, and MongoDB

 };

-We retrieve the role by the id passed as a parameter in the URL roles/:id.
-If the role is not found, we return a message; otherwise, the role's object found.
+The above code retrieves the role by the ID passed as a parameter in the URL roles/:id.
+If the role is not found, it returns a 404 HTTP not found error with a message; otherwise, it returns the role's object.

 const { id } = req.params;